shenhuiying2017/azure-docs.es-es/articles/azure-web-sites-web-hosting-plans-in-depth-overview.md

     Puede llevar a cabo todo esto en el portal de Azure completo en la pestaña **Escala**, tal y como se muestra a continuación:
     </br>
     </br>
-    ![Changing the instance count of a hosting plan in the existing portal][]
+    ![Changing the instance count of a hosting plan in the existing portal][Changing the instance count of a hosting plan in the existing portal]
     </br>
     </br>
     **Pregunta**: ¿Cómo puedo eliminar un plan de hospedaje web?